-Many of us will experience a traumatic experience at some point in our lives.
-Research from Public Health Wales (PHW) in 2015 found that 47% of adults in Wales have suffered at least one Adverse Childhood Experience (ACE), and 14% have experienced four ACEs, a 'stressful experience occurring during childhood that directly harms a child (for example sexual or physical abuse) or affects the environment in which they live'.[63]
+We could all experience a traumatic experience at some point in our lives.
+Research from Public Health Wales (PHW) in 2015 found that 47% of adults in Wales have suffered at least one Adverse Childhood Experience (ACE), and 14% have four ACEs, a 'stressful experience occurring during childhood that directly harm a child (for example sexual or physical abuse) or affect the environment in which they live'.
+63

-Subsequently, given the widespread occurrences of trauma and the respective impacts they can have on individuals, it is vital that an approach underpins the delivery of services that allows for opportunities and paths for healing and overcoming such experiences, while not retraumatising via behaviours and interactions, and consequently promoting positive life chances for people.
+Subsequently, given the widespread occurrences of trauma and the respective impacts it can have on individuals, it is vital that an approach underpins the delivery of services that allows for opportunities and paths for healing and overcoming such experiences, while not retraumatising via behaviours and interactions, and consequently promoting positive life chances for people.

-While women are less likely than men to use substances, when they do, it is more likely to be as a response to trauma or abuse.
-[64] Women who have experienced domestic abuse are eight times more likely to develop harmful substance use than women who have not.
-[65] What is telling is that services may encounter resource constraints that have an inflexible system in their response to the needs of women with significant trauma [66] and people from the LGBTQ+ community.
-[67] Therefore, current structural inequality proves to be a significant barrier for people to access treatment services.
+While women are less likely than men to use substances, when they do, it is more likely to be as a response to trauma or abuse.64 Women who have experienced domestic abuse are eight times more likely to develop harmful substance use than women who have not.65 What is telling is that services may encounter resource constraints that have an inflexible system in their response to the needs of women with significant trauma66 and people from the LGBTQ+ community67.
+Therefore, current structural inequality proves to be a significant barrier for people to access treatment services.